NATIONAL COMPANY, INC.

 Meter Zero Pot location moved behind Audio Output tube socket

 HRO-5A1 "last version" introduced July-Aug 1946 - Features an "improved" Noise Limiter circuit that is now built directly onto the chassis.
+NL circuit is slightly changed compared to earlier version.
 New "standard" circuit for Crystal Filter that uses a six-position Selectivity control and a variable capacitor Phasing control - end of the dual variable capacitor type Crystal Filter.
 Wider spacing between Selectivity and Phasing controls on new filter.

 Also, for HRO-5A1 "last version" - New serial number location on rightside-top of chassis edge midway back